 You are here

 Our readers love to show off their places in the country.
-Here are a few of the many entries in our 2013 Beautiful Places photo contest, sponsored by Exmark Mowers.
+Here are a few of the many entries from a past Beautiful Places photo contest, sponsored by Exmark Mowers.

 Brent is teeing up for golf in the pasture and supporting charities

 Brent Maher of Franklin, Tennessee had 20-acres of land that he wasn't doing much with.
 One day as he was mowing, he thought, why not mow out a golf course?
 Brent didn't play golf, but his...